-The Student Handbook contains other Governor's School academic and residential expectations and host school policies.
+The Student Handbook contains other Governor's School academic and residential expectations, for both the program and the host campus.
 The Director may also dismiss or put students on probation for serious or repeated violations of these expectations including, but not limited to, the established principle that students will attend all assigned classes, and required events (concerts, performances, assemblies, etc.).